Dyersville, Iowa: Public libraries

 The municipal public library is the James Kennedy Public Library.
 In 1956 the city council proposed a standalone library to replace the collection at city hall, and on September 11, 1959, it was dedicated.
 In 1970 a children's library area was placed in a former fire station.
 The current library was formally named after its benefactor on March 1, 2001, and broke ground on April 1, 2001.

 Economy

-Dyersville is a thriving farming city with a long history.
+Dyersville is a farming city with a long history.
 It is nicknamed "The Farm Toy Capital of the World" because it hosts a farm toy show the first weekend in June and the National Farm Toy Show the first weekend in November.
 It is also the longtime home of the Ertl Company, a maker of die-cast farm toys.
 Multiple local businesses are based on this part of its economy.

 Largest employers

 The nine largest employers (by number of employees) in descending order, as of 2016.